03/04.10.1943 428 (Ghost) Squadron, RCAF Halifax V EB213 Plt Off. Edwards

 The crew were initially buried at Hofgeismar prior to being moved to Hanover after war end.

-P/O. Francis Bernard Edwards.
+Plt Off.
+Francis Bernard Edwards.
 Hanover War Cemetery.
 Grave 11.C.2.
 Grave inscription: "I HOPE TO SEE MY PILOT FACE TO FACE WHEN I HAVE CROST THE BAR".
 Son of Bernard Lawrence Edwards and Kathleen Edwards, of Chestfield, Whitstable, Kent, England.

-Fl/Sgt.
+Flt Sgt.
 Garnet McMillan Herbert.
 Hanover War Cemetery.
 Grave 11.C.5.
-Son of Gordon Daniel and Gladys Ellen Morris Herbert, of Kelowna, British Columbia, Canada.
+Grave Inscription: "LO, I AM WITH YOU ALWAY, EVEN UNTO THE END OF THE WORLD".
+Born on the 3rd November 1916 in Municipality of Riverside, Manitoba.
+Son of Gordon Daniel and Gladys Ellen (née Morris) Herbert of Kelowna, British Columbia, Canada.

 Sgt.
 Albert John Hodgkins.
 Hanover War Cemetery.
 Grave 11.C.1.
+Grave Inscription: "IN MEMORY OF OUR DEAR ONE, SLEEPING WITH BRAVE COMRADES IN GOD'S KEEPING.
+MUM & DAD".
 Son of Frank William and Edith Ellen Hodgkins, of Basingstoke, Hampshire, England.

 Sgt.
 Albert Joseph Cadeau.
 Hanover War Cemetery.
 Grave 11.C.6.
-Son of Peter and Julia Cadeau, of 195 Murkland Street, Hamilton, Ontario, Canada.
+Born on the 6th August 1923 in Victoria Harbour, Ontario.
+Son of Peter and Julia Cadeau (née Bruneault) of Hamilton, Ontario, Canada.